 - Give them creative freedom.
 Influencers spend a lot of time and effort curating their own brand’s voice and look.
 Don’t try to come in and strongarm a collaboration, dictating the caption word-for-word or telling them the exact photo you want posted — again, the collab needs to fall in line with the influencer’s brand, too!
 (For examples of what not to do, click here.)

 - Pick the right influencer.
 Don’t waste your time sending out a million emails to every influencer out there.
 Pick a few that make sense — whose brand, lifestyle and aesthetic line up with yours.
 Lo says her inbox is flooded with generic requests; it’s the influencer-specific ones that turn into successful relationships.
 “The money is good, but I have to turn people down because it doesn’t fit into what I’m doing.
 Brands should do more homework.”
 It’s not about working with any influencer; it’s about finding the right one.

-Next time you reach out to an influencer, be sure to follow these seven rules!
-Even if your brands don’t align at the moment, keep the relationship going.
+Though preferred approaches may differ based on personalities, you’ll want to follow these rules the next time you reach out to an influencer.
+Even if your brands don’t align at the moment, keep the relationship going—especially since influencers are becoming as valued as much for their content as they are for their reach and engagement.
 You never know how their brand might evolve, or what event of yours might fall under their umbrella of interest.